C4Q/AC-iOS-Protocols/README.md

 ### Vocabulary

 1. **Protocol**: ...
 A protocol is a list of prerequisites to inherit a title.
 A protocol is: you need this, this, and this.
 To be called this. ```You need to drink, party, and procrastinate to be called a stereotypical college student.``` [Medium](https://medium.com/ios-os-x-development/introduction-to-protocols-in-swift-3-73f9a9be6b15)
 2. **Delegate**: ... pattern in which one object in a program acts on behalf of, or in coordination with, another object.
 The delegating object keeps a reference to the other object—the delegate—and at the appropriate time sends a message to it.
 The message informs the delegate of an event that the delegating object is about to handle or has just handled.
-[Apple](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Delegation.html)
-3. **Extension**: ...
-Technique to add new functionality to an existing class, structure, enumeration, or protocol type.
-You can extend an existing type to adopt and conform to a new protocol, even if you don’t have access to the source code for the existing type.
+[Apple](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Delegation.html)=

 ---
 ### 0. Objectives